 The Hyundai warranty does not cover:

-- Regular labor costs for maintenance of your vehicle (oil changes, cleaning, polishing, etc.)
+- Regular maintenance costs (oil changes, cleaning, polishing, and more)

 - Any vehicle declared a total loss